MMSF Instrumental Fellowships: String Fellowships

 TIMELINE FOR STRING FELLOWSHIPS

 Please note that applications for the Philharmonia MMSF String Fellowships Programme are now closed.
-This is a two year scheme which means that it will be Autumn 2017 before applications open again for auditions in Spring 2018.
+This is a two year scheme, meaning the next round of applications will open in autumn 2017, with auditions taking place in spring 2018.

 For more information please email [email protected]